awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

 ### Get Encryption Materials

+This operation will add a key-value pair to the encryption context included in the request using the key `aws-crypto-public-key`.
+If the encryption context included in the request already contains the `aws-crypto-public-key` key, this operation MUST fail rather than overwrite the associated value.

 - If the encryption materials request does not contain an algorithm suite, the algorithm suite with algorithm suite ID [03 78 (hex)](algorithm-suites.md#supported-algorithm-suites) MUST be added as the algorithm suite in the encryption materials returned.